 - You contributed to process improvements that save the company x dollars without getting a raise.

 The stronger an argument you make for yourself, the more confident you will be when you ask.
-And, therefore, the more persuasive an argument you can present to your boss or supervisor.
+And, therefore, the more persuasive a case you can present to your boss or supervisor.

 You might also like: 22 Exciting Small Business Ideas For Women